richardheath/zeal/docs/config.md

 ## settings
 Settings configuration.
 This allows package to have default value or description for package settings.

-## Metadata
+## metadata
 Key/value metadata info about the package.

-# Other

-## Multiplatform Support
+## override
-When destination is string it will be used on every platform When destination is object the key is one of the supported platform key

-Use osOverride to support multiplatform.
-This way all fields can be overriden based on target OS.
-It also looks cleaner.
+Give capability to override config based on target OS or force override using install flag.